Energy - the Best Deal

 Open Network Interfaces

-In our view - the only way to achieve the ‘best deal’ is by opening up the energy sector to healthy competition through open network interfaces (ONI).
-Our experience, and that of the digitisation democratisation or consumer first movements, is that open systems promote interoperability (so portability) and innovation (creating something new and better).
+In our view - the way to achieve the ‘best deal’ is by opening up the energy sector to healthy competition through open network interfaces (ONI).
+Our experience, and that of the digitisation, user-focused movements, is that open systems promote interoperability (so portability) and innovation (creating something new and better).

 An Open Network Interface readily integrates diverse technologies and platforms.
 It encourages standardised protocols and enables the different components of consumer energy resources (e.g., solar panels, inverters, batteries) to work together.
 In the energy sector, today’s lack of interoperability is a significant cost factor.

-SwitchDin’s analysis shows that even households without rooftop solar panels or batteries like renters, or social housing tenants, will still be able to benefit from an open UREZ.
+SwitchDin’s analysis shows that even households without rooftop solar panels or batteries like renters, or social housing tenants, will be able to benefit from an open UREZ.
 And achieve power bill savings of at least $300 a year.
-And the benefits for Commercial and Industrial clients will be manifold.
-Some of the most significant being predictability, stability and cost effectiveness.
+The benefits for Commercial and Industrial clients will also be manifold.
+Some of the most significant benefits being predictability, stability and cost effectiveness.

 The result